 📄️ Android Sensor API

 Developers can access a variety of Magic Leap 2’s sensors to obtain information about the environment and the device’s orientation, motion, and position.
 These sensors can be accessed via the standard Android Sensor API, which allows you to register listeners for sensor events, get sensor data, and manage sensor resources.
+The available sensors include:

 Magic Leap 2 provides support for Android’s default Bluetooth stack which includes both Classic Bluetooth and Bluetooth Low Energy.
 Using Bluetooth, Magic Leap 2 can create personal area networks to send and receive data with nearby Bluetooth devices.
 Integration with Android’s standard Bluetooth API means that users can connect existing Bluetooth devices that are supported on Android without any modification.
-Bluetooth devices can be connected in Magic Leap 2’s system settings using the steps below
+Bluetooth devices can be connected in Magic Leap 2’s system settings using the steps below.

 An overview of the controller's buttons and sensors, touchpad gestures, and important changes from the Magic Leap 1 SDK.